Kaliyuga Varadaraja Perumal Temple: History of Pillar worship

+Architecture

+The temple houses some excellent Dravidian architecture of the Vijayanagara period.
+The temple has many pillars in the ardha mandapam which are sculpted in a beautiful manner and present throughout the temple as well.
+The sculptures and bas-reliefs depict various scenes from the Puranas.
+The Dasavathara mandapam has depiction of the Vishnu’s Dasavatharam.
+There are several sculptures throughout the temple which depict various legends of the Vaishnavate tradition.

 Offerings

 The peasants bring portion of their promised offering here and pour them in the assigned vats.
 They are then measured and tied up in bags and placed in the rooms above, to be taken out and used later.
 There are large granaries.
 The devotees tie to the neck of a goat a note with the words 'Kaliyaperumal Kovil' and it would not get lost.
 Those who come across it will direct to move towards the temple of Kaliyaperumal near Ariyalur.

 Festival

-Rama Navami is celebrated in a grand manner in this temple.
-During the car festival devotees come in large number and participate.
+Rama Navami is celebrated at the annual chariot festival, in which devotees come in large numbers to participate.